kneelinghorse/Semantext-Hub/docs/security/SECURITY_POLICIES.md

 # Security Policies

-This document outlines the security policies and guardrails implemented for the OSSP-AGI project to detect secrets, disallowed licenses, and security vulnerabilities in protocol artifacts.
+This document outlines the security policies and guardrails implemented for the Semantext Hub project to detect secrets, disallowed licenses, and security vulnerabilities in protocol artifacts.

 ## Overview